ALivingOrange/mc-pack-assistant/README.md

 ## Architecture

-This program uses a portable Conda environment for its own functions, and a portable Java Runtime Environment to install and run a Minecraft server for retrieving data from.
-KubeJS and all of its requirements are also installed, as the recipe modification functionality uses it.
+This program uses a portable Conda environment for its own functions, and a portable Java Runtime Environment to install and run a Minecraft server (currently uses 1.20.1) for retrieving data from.
+KubeJS is used for recipe modification functionality.
+The Conda and Java environments, the server, and these mods are all installed by running the install script.

 From `data/assets/models` directories in the the Jar files in the `server/mods/` folder, a database of all item IDs in the pack is retrieved.
 While the server is running, a KubeJS script exports all of the default recipes in the pack.
 These two functionalities are part of the required setup and can be done through the UI.